ziglang/zig-bootstrap/README.md

 ## Version Information

-This repository copies sources from upstream.
+This repository copies sources from upstream, with no patches.

  * LLVM 10
  * Clang 10
- * Zig 0.5.0+b702964ae2
+ * Zig 0.6.0
-   - When 0.6.0 is released, this repository will gain a git tag with that version.

 ## Host System Dependencies